Blood as food: Indonesia

-In Indonesia, especially the Batak tribe in North Sumatara, pig's blood is used as an ingredient and sauce mixed with andaliman (Zanthoxylum acantophodium) for a cuisine named Sangsang (read saksang).
+In Indonesia, especially the Batak tribe in North Sumatra, pig's blood is used as an ingredient and sauce mixed with andaliman (Zanthoxylum acantophodium) for a cuisine named Sangsang (read saksang).
+In Balinese cuisine, pork blood is sometimes added into lawar dish, a mixture of vegetables, coconut and minced meat mixed with rich herbs and spices to create lawar merah (red lawar).

 In Joshua Oppenheimer's film The Look of Silence, several of the anti-Communist militias active in the Indonesian mass killings of 1965–66 claim that drinking blood from their victims is what prevented them going mad.

 Korea

 In Korea, blood as food is known as seonji (선지 [sʌn.dʑi]; derived from the Manchu word senggi (ᠰᡝᠩᡤᡳ) meaning "blood").
 Coagulated cattle seonji and dried radish greens are added to the beef legbone broth in order to make seonji-guk (blood curd soup).
 Sundae, a blood sausage made generally by boiling or steaming cow or pig's intestines that are stuffed with various ingredients, such as pig's blood, cellophane noodles, kimchi, scallions, etc.

 Nepal

 In northern region of Nepal, Gyuma a blood sausage is a popular dish commonly eaten by locals.
 It is made of yak's blood and meat.
 The fillings also include buck wheat flour and other spices.
 The sausage is also used in lentils or prepared in stir fry dishes.

-People of Newari community also consume popular dish called “hee,” which means blood that is prepared by steaming the blood with some local spices.
-It is consumed by most of the locals in Patan, kathmandu area of Nepal.
+People of Newar community also consume popular dish called “cho hee,” which means blood that is prepared by steaming the blood with some local spices.
+It is consumed by most of the locals in Patan, Kathmandu, Bhaktapur area of Nepal.